-If the analyte and the interferent differ in mass or density, then a separation using CENTRIFUGATION may be possible.
+If the analyte and the interferent have different masses or densities, then a separation using CENTRIFUGATION may be possible.
 The sample is placed in a centrifuge tube and spun at a high angular velocity, measured in revolutions per minute (rpm).
 The sample's constituents experience a centrifugal force that pulls them toward the bottom of the centrifuge tube.
-The species experiencing the greatest centrifugal force has the fastest sedimentation rate, and A more detailed treatment of size-exclusion chromatography, which also is called gel permeation chromatography, is in Chapter 12.
+Those species that experience the greatest centrifugal force have the fastest sedimentation rate and are the first to reach the bottom of the centrifuge tube.
+If two species have the same density, their separation is based on a difference in mass, with the heavier species having the greater sedimentation rate.
+If the species are of equal mass, then the species with the larger density has the greatest sedimentation rate.